 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
-When a user authenticates via the Duo Prompt, we'll check for the presence of a Duo device certificate on that endpoint.
-You can monitor access to your applications from devices with and without the Duo certificate, and optionally block access from devices without the Duo certificate.
+When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
+You can monitor access to your applications from trusted and untrusted devices, and optionally block access from devices not trusted by your organization.

 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate to your managed devices.
-This guide walks you through using LANDESK (also known as Ivanti Management Suite, powered by LANDESK) to distribute a certificate enrollment package to your managed devices.
+This guide walks you through using LANDESK (also known as Ivanti Endpoint Manager) to distribute a certificate enrollment package to your managed devices.

-The new LANDESK Management Suite integration is created in the "Off" state.
+The new LANDESK Management Suite integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Keep the Admin Panel open in your browser to complete the next step of creating a LANDESK distribution package.

 In the Duo Admin Panel browser window, view the "LANDESK Management Suite" management tools integration.
 In the "Download the Deployment Files" section of the page (step 1.1), choose one of the certificate lifetime options:

 |1 year certificates||These certificates expire one year from issuance.
 This is the best option for most Duo deployments.|

 |7 days certificates||These certificates expire one week (seven days) from issuance.
 Select this option when you have users who need certificates reissued more frequently than the one year default.
 For example, you have virtual desktop users whose VDI endpoints are redeployed periodically, or a group of contractors who aren't expected to use the same workstations for a year.|

 Click Download Script.
 The downloaded script name will be similar to